icub-tech-iit/documentation/docs/temperature_sensors/software/reading_data.md

 ### Data conversion from Celsius degree value to raw value

-Similarly to what defined above, for converting from Celsius to raw the steps follow:
+Similarly, for converting from Celsius degree to raw value:

 ```console